 The Biloela community’s appeal to allow the family stay has won wide support across Australia and the campaign reached a new level of public sympathy when distressing footage emerged of the attempted deportation of the family on the 29th of Aug 2019, halted by a last minute court injunction:

-The family had been living in detention in Melbourne for around 18 months after being bundled into vans from Biloela and transported thousands of kilometers from their home.
+The family had been living in detention in Melbourne for around 18 months after being bundled into vans from Biloela in a dawn raid and transported thousands of kilometers from their home.
 The removal happened despite the fact, Priya and her daughter still had legal avenues open to challenge their negative asylum finding.
-On this basis, the courts stop several attempts to deport the family in the last 18 months.
+On this basis, the courts stop three attempts to deport the family in the last 18 months.
 Rather than allowing the family to return to Biloela while their legal appeals were heard, the government held them in detention, in damaging conditions for the children’s physical and mental development according to medical reports.

-(See and more about our campaign to resettle the Andika refugees featured in this film here)
+(Read more about our campaign to resettle the Andika refugees featured in this film here)

 Tamils “have been accepted back by a democratically elected inclusive Government“